cyberphantom52/DSA_Vault/Algorithms/Kadane's Algorithm.md

 ---
 tag: algorithm
 ---
-Kadane's algorithm is a [[dynamic programming]] approach used to solve the maximum sub-array problem, which involves finding the contiguous sub-array with the maximum sum in a sqeuence of numbers.
+Kadane's algorithm is a [[Dynamic Programming]] approach used to solve the maximum sub-array problem, which involves finding the contiguous sub-array with the maximum sum in a sqeuence of numbers.
 The algorithm was proposed by Jay Kadane in 1984 and has a time complexity of $O(n)$.

 ## Working of Kadane's Algorithm:
 The algorithm works by iterating over the array and keeping track of the maximum sum of the sub-array ending at each position.